-- (1) Each emergency medical provider service shall be responsible for supervising, preparing, filing, and maintaining records and for submitting reports to the Board as requested.
+(1) Each emergency medical provider service shall be responsible for supervising, preparing, filing, and maintaining records and for submitting reports to the Board as requested.
 All records shall be handled in a manner as to ensure reasonable safety from water and fire damage and shall be safeguarded from unauthorized use.
 Any records maintained by a provider service as required by these rules shall be accessible to authorized representatives of the Board and shall be retained for a period of at least five years except as otherwise specified in these rules.
-Each provider service shall maintain the following administrative records: - (a) A current license certificate issued by the OEMS&T which is publicly displayed in the provider service's main office.
-Any provider service changing ownership, ceasing operations, or surrendering its license shall return its license certificate within five working days to the OEMS&T; - (b) A copy of past inspection reports; and - (c) Personnel records for each employee that shall include protocols and continuing education, a current approved CPR card, and a copy of current license.
-If applicable, a copy of driver's certification requirements. - (2) Each provider service shall maintain written plans, compliant with these rules and available for review by the OEMS&T, for the proper handling, storage and disposal of all bio-hazardous waste, emergency medical dispatch, employee drug screening, mutual aid agreements and for the proper use, handling, storage and disposal of all fluids and medications.
+Each provider service shall maintain the following administrative records:

+(a) A current license certificate issued by the OEMS which is publicly displayed in the provider service's main office.
+Any provider service changing ownership, ceasing operations, or surrendering its license shall return its license certificate within five working days to the OEMS;

+(b) A copy of past inspection reports; and

+(c) Personnel records for each employee that shall include protocols and continuing education, a current approved CPR card, and a copy of current license.
+If applicable, a copy of driver's certification requirements.

+(2) Each provider service shall maintain written plans, compliant with these rules and available for review by the OEMS, for the proper handling, storage and disposal of all bio-hazardous waste, emergency medical dispatch, employee drug screening, mutual aid agreements and for the proper use, handling, storage and disposal of all fluids and medications.

-Statutory Authority: Code of Ala.
+Authors: William Crawford, M.D., and Stephen Wilson Statutory Authority: Code of Ala.
 1975, §22-18-1, et seq.
 History: New Rule: Filed September 20, 1996; effective October 24, 1996.
 Amended: Filed March 20, 2001; effective April 24, 2001.
 Repealed and New Rule: December 17, 2007; effective January 21, 2008.
+Repeal and New Rule: Filed March 16, 2017; effective April 30, 2017.